Jean E. Coleman Library Outreach Lecture

 Read the Coleman Testimonial from the ALA Social Responsibilities Round Table Action Council.

-ALA is accepting nominations for the 2023 Jean E. Coleman Library Outreach Lecturer.
-The Jean E. Coleman Library Outreach Lecture is held annually during the ALA Annual Conference as a tribute to the efforts of the first Director of ALA’s Office for Literacy and Outreach Services (now the Office for Diversity, Literacy and Outreach Services) to ensure that all citizens, particularly Native Americans and adult learners, have access to quality library services.
+The American Library Association (ALA) is accepting nominations for the 2025 Jean E. Coleman Library Outreach Lecturer.
+The Jean E. Coleman Library Outreach Lecture is held annually during the ALA Annual Conference as a tribute to the efforts of the first director of ALA’s Office for Literacy and Outreach Services (now the Office for Diversity, Literacy and Outreach Services) to ensure that all citizens, particularly Native Americans and adult learners, have access to quality library services.
 Self-nominations are welcome.
-Submit a Nomination here

 Past Coleman Lecture Presentations